Teejoshua/DevOps-Cloud-Project/README.md

 <<<<<<< HEAD
 # Capstone Project (Cloud DevOps Engineer)

+Capstone Task:
-Capstone Task develop a CI/CD pipeline for micro services applications with either blue/green deployment or rolling deployment.
+Below are the steps carried out to develop a CI/CD pipeline for micro services applications with either blue/green deployment or rolling deployment.

 ## CI CD Pipeline